tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_find_open_source_project.md

 {% include random_ad.html %}

 However, don't undervalue your role as a contributor to documentation (regardless of the contribution).
 Open-source projects suffer greatly from bad documentation.
-See [GitHub Survey: Open Source Is Popular, Plagued by Poor Docs and Rude People](https://adtmag.com/articles/2017/06/05/open-source-survey.aspx).
-A [2017 GitHub Survey](http://opensourcesurvey.org/2017/) found that
+In [GitHub Survey: Open Source Is Popular, Plagued by Poor Docs and Rude People](https://adtmag.com/articles/2017/06/05/open-source-survey.aspx), David Ramel summarizes findings from the [2017 GitHub Survey](http://opensourcesurvey.org/2017/):

 > Incomplete or outdated documentation is a pervasive problem, observed by 93 percent of respondents, yet 60 percent of contributors say they rarely or never contribute to documentation.

-Also check out [Open source documentation is bad, but proprietary software is worse](https://www.techrepublic.com/article/open-source-documentation-is-bad-but-proprietary-software-is-worse/) as well.
-The article also highlights the documentation results from the same GitHub survey:
+Also check out [Open source documentation is bad, but proprietary software is worse](https://www.techrepublic.com/article/open-source-documentation-is-bad-but-proprietary-software-is-worse/) by Matt Asay as well.
+Asay highlights the documentation results from the same GitHub survey:

 > 93% of respondents gnashed their teeth over shoddy documentation but also admitted to doing virtually nothing to improve the situation. ...
 If you think this deeply felt need for documentation would motivate more developers to pitch in and help, you'd be wrong: 60% of developers can't be bothered to contribute documentation.